ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 public PyPI.
 Follow the process :ref:`Project approval and public release` process to obtain public release authorization.

-Once authorized, contact `pyansys.core@ansys.com <mailto:pyansys.core@ansys.com>`_ to
-get support during the first release of the project.
-The team then enables the custom ``PYPI_TOKEN`` once your project has been successfully released for the first time.
-For future releases, everything is then automated.
+Once authorized, contact the `PyAnsy core team <pyansys_core_email_>`_ to get support during the first release of the project.
+The team enables the custom ``PYPI_TOKEN`` once your project has been successfully released for the first time.
+For future releases, everything is automated.

-Here's a one liner for downloading:
+Here's a cross-platform, one-line command for using Twine to download a package:

 .. code::

    python -m pip install <PACKAGE-NAME> --index-url <TOKEN-REDACTED>@pkgs.dev.azure.com/pyansys/_packaging/pyansys/pypi/simple/

-Replace ``<PACKAGE-NAME>`` and ``<TOKEN-REDACTED>`` with the package name and the private PyPI token respectively.
+Replace ``<PACKAGE-NAME>`` and ``<TOKEN-REDACTED>`` with the package name and private PyPI token respectively.

-.. dropdown:: Using GitHub actions
+.. dropdown:: Use GitHub Actions

-    The following code allows you to publish any Python :ref:`Artifacts` contained in the ``dist/`` directory to the public PyPI.
-It is expected to be included when :ref:`Use GitHub actions`:
+    The following code allows you to publish any Python :ref:`Artifacts` contained in the ``dist`` directory to the public PyPI.
+It is expected to be included when you :ref:`Use GitHub Actions`.

     .. code-block:: yaml